Dallas College

 Dallas College is a public community college with seven campuses in Dallas County, Texas.
 It serves more than 70,000 students annually in degree-granting, continuing education, and adult education programs.

-Dallas College offers associate degree and career/technical certificate programs in more than 100 areas of study as well as a bachelor's degree in education.
+Dallas College offers associate degree and career/technical certificate programs in more than 100 areas of study, as well as a bachelor's degree in education.
 It is one of the largest community college systems in Texas.

 History

 Dallas College was founded as the Dallas County Junior College District in 1965, and became known as the Dallas County Community College District (DCCCD) in 1972.
-The first campus, Dallas College El Centro Campus in downtown Dallas, was established in 1966.
-Dr. Bill J. Priest served as the founding chancellor from 1965 until his retirement in 1981.
-In 2020, the Dallas County Community College District renamed the district to Dallas College, while each campus kept its name.
+The first campus, El Centro College, was established in 1966 in downtown Dallas.
+Bill J. Priest served as the founding chancellor from 1965 until his retirement in 1981.